dotnet/docs-maui/docs/user-interface/graphics/images.md

 - A `ResizeMode` argument, that controls how the image will be resized to fit its target dimensions.
 - A `bool` argument that controls whether the source image will be disposed after performing the resize operation.
 This argument defaults to `false`, indicating that the source image won't be disposed.

-The `ResizeMode` enumeration defines the following members, which specify how to resize the the image to the target size:
+The `ResizeMode` enumeration defines the following members, which specify how to resize the image to the target size:

 - `Fit`, which letterboxes the image so that it fits its target size.
 - `Bleed`, which clips the image so that it fits its target size, while preserving its aspect ratio.